Today, October 18th, 2014; one year and 2 weeks after Penguin 2.1, we’ve finally got a new, fresh Penguin 3.0!

 - Unfortunately, it doesn’t seem like the site has fully recovered yet, as our expectations were much higher.
-Its either Penguin 3.0 is still rolling, or the website didn’t recover as good as we expected.
+It’s either that Penguin 3.0 is still rolling, or the website didn’t recover as well as we expected.

 - Some keywords plummeted in rankings totally.